Introduction To GIT

 Characteristics of GIT

-- GIT provides users to work with both online and offline.
+- GIT provides users to work both online and offline.
 Commit operations are possible even if offline.
 GIT repository plays a vital role which is a large hash table.

 - GIT has the last commit (undo operations) and revert options for unnecessary changes.